 EPA will accept comments on the Clean Power Plan for 120 days after publication of the proposed rule in the Federal Register.
 EPA will also hold four public hearings on the proposed Clean Power Plan during the week of July 28, 2014 in Denver, Atlanta, Washington, D.C., and Pittsburgh.
-A copy of the pre-publication proposed rule can be accessed here.

 Given the intent of the rule is to encourage increased natural gas usage in place of coal, the Clean Power Plan could significantly affect the costs of power generation and numerous types of manufacturing that depend on low natural gas prices.
 Manufacturers and power generators alike should consider the likely implications of the rule and whether to provide comments on it.